 While there is enough farm machinery to fill many reports we felt it best to show only those that are particularly interesting – the rare and unusual.
 I do apologize for not knowing much about the models seen.
 Tractors are of interest to me, but I am still not much of an expert.
-I do invite input from our viewers – please help identify them!
+I do invite input from our viewers – please tell us what you know.

 Starting at the start (makes sense) we see a number of massive stream tractors.
 Unfortunately how they were laid out in the shed made it almost impossible to photograph them well.
 This is too bad as there were some nice examples seen.

 In the same shed and looming just as large were a number of Rumely Oil Pull tractors.
 These leviathans date from the late teens and into the 1920s.
 With their characteristic cooling tower in front they really stand out in a crowd.
 Near the end of production these were total anachronisms, giant slow moving beasts when the industry was turning to smaller, faster and lighter weight tractors.

 What must be home built unit, a small tractor with a Chevy bow tie resides nearby.

 A Hart Parr is next and it was made in Charles City Iowa (proudly proclaimed on the radiator).
 In the late 1920s this company merged with several others to become the Oliver Farm Machinery company.
 For a time the Hart Parr name was retained and some models carried over, but this only lasted until 1937.
 In 1960 White Motors purchased Oliver.